mamoniem/ugl/README.md

 So in short, using GL means faster iterations than ever been possible, and at the same time a huge reduction in the time, effort & most importantly the “Cost” of game development.

-## How to support? ##

-GameLink was used in the past during the lifecycle of UE4.x to help in many productions, here it is granted fully 100% for free.
-The only few things i would ask in return are (none is an obligation):

-- Share about GL! you can use **#gamelink** as hashtag!
-- Don't hesitate to contribute with fixes, features and/or improvements (pull-request anything anytime that would make GL better)
-- Don't hesitate to share about the titles you shipped with the help of GL, would love to put together an album page full of those games!
-- Credit GameLink (Muhammad A.Moniem) in your game's credits.
-- If you would like to help further, [Paypal link](https://paypal.me/mamoniem?country.x=CA&locale.x=en_US) is up there!
-- Feel free to ask about anything or share your thought with me on twitter [@_mamoniem](https://twitter.com/_mamoniem)

 ## How to use? ##

 For a quick tutorial, you can get this project sample ([UE4.x](https://drive.google.com/file/d/19-YZw7F89UtRvm1Drl65Tyb0idAVPZeX/view?usp=sharing), [UE5.x](https://drive.google.com/file/d/18v08vOl1Cz41iuZYO2HmcQfP2PcU7Fj8/view?usp=sharing)), then launch it.